 Tacoma has revised its sick leave ordinance to create a more expansive ordinance.
 It kept provisions that allowed overtime exempt employees earning sick leave, which is something that the state law doesn’t provide.
-The city also updated its sick leave to provide as much as the Washington’s.
+The city also updated its sick leave to provide as much as Washington’s.
 The biggest difference that Tacoma kept is in how the city will enforce its ordinance.
 While the State will only investigate claims made by individuals, Tacoma investigates the entire business once a claim is made.
-This allows it to see violations made across the employer and increases the enforcement of sick leave.
+This allows it to see violations made by the employer and increases the enforcement of sick leave.
 The city will continue to utilize its broader enforcement under the new rules.

 National Sick Leave Policy

 Nationally, there are no sick leave laws requiring sick leave.
 The Tacoma paid leave ordinance does not allow for time off for bonding after giving birth.
 However, the FMLA, (Family and Medical Leave Act) require unpaid sick leave with job protection for Tacoma employees that meet certain requirements.
 Employees must have been with their employers for at least 12 months previously.
-Washington employers who have 50 employees or more within a 75 mile radius, are required to honor FMLA.
+Washington employers who have 50 employees or more within a 75-mile radius are required to honor FMLA.
 Smaller employers are not required to provide FMLA leave.

 Executive Order Regarding Sick Leave